 Step 1: Identifying and capturing knowledge

-Once they find all this great knowledge, it's time to capture and document it in an organized way.
-This happens in knowledge repositories - like databases or wikis.
-These become central hubs where everyone in the organization can easily find and share knowledge.
+Once this knowledge is gathered, it needs to be stored in an organized way in knowledge repositories, such as databases or wikis.
+These repositories act as central hubs where everyone in the organization can easily find and share knowledge.

-Usually, these repositories can handle different types of knowledge - documents, videos, presentations, and even audio recordings.
-They come with handy features like search tools and collaboration options, making it easy for everyone to use and contribute to the knowledge stored there.
+Modern knowledge repositories can handle multiple formats: documents, videos, presentations, even audio recordings, and often include search tools and collaboration features, making it simple for everyone to access and contribute to the organization’s knowledge.

 Step 2: Organizing and storing knowledge